apollo

 • Let your doctor/laboratory staff know that you are taking Hydroxychloroquine if you undergo medical tests.

-• While being treated with Hydroxychloroquine, your doctor may suggest ECG (electrocardiogram) to monitor your heart health.
+• While being treated with Hydroxychloroquine, your doctor may suggest an ECG (electrocardiogram) to monitor your heart health.

 • Your doctor may also suggest tests for blood cell counts (during prolonged therapy) and liver and kidney function tests.